G4B3R-mini/Block/README.md

 ## Under Construction

 - [ ] biometric
-    - [ ] for components that depend on biometric/auth, you could create a fragment in compose (as shown [here](https://stackoverflow.com/a/71480760/14642303)), that listens for biometric success/fail callbacks, and takes composables as children.
-Put composables that require biometric here with callbacks for biometric/auth events.
-This removes the need to create deeply nested callbacks
-    - [ ] so far components that depend on biometric/pin auth are:
-        - [ ] dialog feature in browser component
-        - [ ] creditCardManager in settings
-        - [ ] loginManager in settings
 - [ ] autofill settings page
     - [ ] show some settings depending on login state (sync cards, sync logins, etc.)
     - [ ] use authentication when click on manage cards